stephanGarland/intro-to-x/mysql/mysql-101.md

 * Table
   * A logical grouping of data, of varying or similar types.
 May contain constraints, indices, etc.
 * Tablespace
   * The link between the logical storage layer (tables, indices) and the physical storage layer (the disk's filesystem).
+This is an actual file that exists on the disk, contained in `$MYSQL_DATA_DIR`, nominally `/var/lib/mysql`.
+    * As an aside, this fact, combined with [RDS MySQL file size limits](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/MySQL.KnownIssuesAndLimitations.html#MySQL.Concepts.Limits.FileSize) yields some interesting information about RDS.
+Since they used to (anything created before April 2014) limit a table to 2 TiB*, that means that they were using ext3, as that is its maximum file size.
+Instances created after April 2014 are limited to 16 TiB* files, indicating that they are probably now using ext4, as that is generally its maximum file size.
+16 TB is also the limit for InnoDB with 4 KB InnoDB page sizes, so it's possible the underlying disk's filesystem is XFS or something else, but since that value defaults to 16 KB, it seems unlikely.

+\* AWS' docs state that the limits are in TB (terabytes) instead of TiB (tebibytes).
+It's possible that their VM subsystem limits the size to n TB, but the actual filesystem is capable of n TiB.

 ## What is a relational database?